natcap/invest/workbench/readme.md

   - `yarn run dist`  - Configure the packaging in `electron-builder-config.js`.

 ## Dependency management in package.json
-`dependencies` should only include node modules used by the main and preload processes.
+`dependencies` should only include node modules used by the main process.

-Renderer process dependencies (`react`, `boostrap`, etc) belong in `devDependencies`.
+Renderer & preload process dependencies (`react`, `boostrap`, etc) belong in `devDependencies`.
 They are required in production, but we want electron-builder to ignore them because they are already packaged via the vite bundle. electron-builder will package everything under `dependencies` and nothing under `devDependencies`.